 The Glorious Fourth – A Writer’s Declaration.
 A Listenable 10-page storybook

 At 10.00am yesterday morning I received an email prompt from Google asking me to check out a new A.I feature called Gemini Storybook.
 I was busy proofing a book that I am writing on F. Scott Fitzgerald, but curious, I took a look.
 And I’m glad I did.
-Here’s the result On the morning of…
+It was fun to use.
+Here’s the…

 A ‘Secret Mission’ to Russia.
 How F. Scott Fitzgerald very nearly became a spy.